arl/go-gencon/README.md

 # Go Generic Containers

-Reduce boilerplate by generating containers for your datastructures
+Reduce boilerplate and keep type safety by generating containers for your data structures